jrjoacir/template-ruby-grape-api/README.md

 - **app** -> Main API Directory.
 Where is contained all API logic.
   - **commands** -> Keeps classes or modules with one specific action
-  - **endpoints** -> Endpoints logical construction (version 1) and endpoint mounts, divided by versions (v1, v2, v3 ...).
+  - **endpoints** -> Endpoints logical construction and endpoint mounts, divided by versions (v1, v2, v3 ...).
 Each resource has a directory and each http method (get, post, put, delete, etc) has a file.
   - **helpers** -> Helper classes or modules for use in API
   - **entities** -> Presentation logic of Endpoints data result, divided by versions (v1, v2, v3 ...).
 Each resource has an Entity representation.
   - **errors** -> Has error classes customized.